About the competition

 - A panel of college athletics officials and attorneys will network with participants, discuss career paths and answer questions at the conclusion of the first day of competition.

-- Each team is guaranteed a minimum of two hearings (one as enforcement staff, one as defense counsel)
+- Each team is guaranteed a minimum of two mock arbitration hearings (one as counsel representing a school, one as counsel representing a student-athlete)

 - Teams that advance from the first-round bracket will have one or two additional hearings in the semifinals and finals.

-- The mock case file and guidance on the infractions process will be provided to all registered teams by January 1.
+- The mock case file and guidance for all competitors will be provided by January 1.
 Written brief will be due in late January.
-First-round hearings and educational/networking panel will be over Zoom on February 20, 2026, with semifinal and final hearings over Zoom on February 21.
+First-round hearings and educational/networking panel will be over Zoom on February 19, 2027, with semifinal and final hearings over Zoom on February 20.

-Writing Competition Champions: Stetson University College of Law (Nick Colicci and Tyler Goldberg, coached by Professor Jim Sheehan)
+Hearing Competition Champions: Stetson University College of Law (Laura Hutton and Lauren Suggs, coached by Tyler Goldberg, Blake Radford, and Professor Jim Sheehan)

-Writing, 2nd Place: University of Iowa College of Law (Lauren Keating, Meaghan Coble and Max Cheng, coached by Professor Dan Matheson)
+- University of Iowa College of Law (George Hunt, Bryce Merges and Colin Ward, coached by Professor Dan Matheson)

-Writing, 3rd Place: Jacksonville University College of Law (Courtney Crain, Brandt Mitchell and Dalton Cates, coached by Professor Matt Reiber)
+- Jacksonville University College of Law (Dalton Cates and Thomas Driggers, coaches by Professor Matthew Reiber)

 Past Competitions